God MC (song): Controversies

 The song was heavily publicized following its released.
-Fans attention was brought to the lyrics by M.anifest in which the rapper made several utterances as why some artists are claiming to be superior in the music industry.
+Fans attention was brought to the lyrics by M.anifest in which the rapper proposed several theories as why some artists are claiming to be superior in the music industry.

 The song garnered many responses from fans, critics and some notable Ghanaian musicians like Shatta Wale, EL and Reggie Rockstone. "...I love beef especially ones with no spices...", Shatta Wale tweeted.

 Many critics and fans applauded M.anifest for such an enviable performance on the song.
 Later, social media was flooded with comments that the song was targeted at EL and Sarkodie.

-Their assertion is based on the lyrical content of EL's 'King Without A Crown' and Sarkodie's 'Bossy' - many hip hop critics also believed Sarkodie on the 'Bossy' track was taking hot swipes at EL which later fumed #SARKODIEorEL trend on Twitter.
+Their assertion is based on the lyrical content of EL's "King Without A Crown" and Sarkodie's "Bossy" - many hip hop critics also believed Sarkodie on the "Bossy" track was taking hot swipes at EL which later fumed #SARKODIEorEL trend on Twitter.

 Hip hop lovers across the country have already certified that the song would go down in history as a milestone in Ghana music.